greenwoodents/greenwoodents/source/_posts/playerme.md

 <div id="description" class="description">
-Player.me is a facebook only for gamers.
-And that’s the advantage instead of replies like “stop playing, go to school” you hear “let’s play one more time”.
-And the community is pretty big.
+Player.me is Facebook for gamers with large community where you hear “let’s play one more time”.
-_It’s only project we’ve designed dark up until now.
-It has come in the hard times (~leaving [Source](http://www.madebysource.com)), there was not much work, so we lowered our rates on half.
-However we’re glad that we’ve become part of their jorney._
+_It has come in the hard times (~leaving [abdoc](http://www.madebysource.com)), so we lowered our rates on half.
+However we’re glad that we’ve become part of their journey._
 </div>

 ##Homepage & onboarding